kirbocannon/cumulus_parser/Readme.md

 # Description
 This script will crawl a cumulus vxlan environment for things like mac address and interface configuration.
+It also checks basic health of the VXLAN environment.
 The Script looks at the ```hosts.yaml``` file to determine the inventory.
 The script will look at the ```cumulus``` group.
 This script is multithreaded.